-The first two weeks of any courses taken in a student's first block constitute the trial period for any distance learning programs.
-After signing an Enrollment Agreement and up through the first two weeks of the distance learning program, a student is considered to be conditionally enrolled.
-Students will be eligible to become unconditionally enrolled and matriculate to active status with the institution after meeting class attendance and academic progress requirements in all registered courses during the first two weeks of classes.
-Attendance requirements include posting positive attendance in the first two weeks of class by completing a minimum of 2 academic instructional activities per week during the trial period.
-Academic progress requirements include earning a grade of 60% or better in all registered courses by the end of the trial period.
+The first four weeks of any courses taken in a student's first block constitute the trial period for any distance learning programs.
+After signing an Enrollment Agreement and up through the first four weeks of the distance education program, a student is considered to be conditionally enrolled.
+Students will be eligible to become unconditionally enrolled and matriculate to active status with the institution after meeting academic progress requirements in all registered courses during the first four weeks of classes.
+Academic progress requirements include earning a grade of 60% or better in any registered course by the end of the trial period.
+The institutional attendance policy remains in effect throughout the trial period and any student that violates the attendance policy during the trial period will be canceled.

-Students who decide not to continue after the trial period may opt out with no further financial obligation prior to meeting class attendance requirements for their third week in their first block with the institution.
-Any student that cancels or is cancelled during the trial period will not receive any credit or permanent transcript record of any courses started during the trial period.
+Students who decide not to continue after the trial period may declare their intention to cease attendance with no further financial obligation prior to the start of the fifth week of the block.
+Any student that cancels or is canceled during the trial period will not receive any credit or permanent transcript record of any courses started during the trial period.
 Refund of any prepaid tuition and fees is subject to the Institutional Refund Policy.
 The institution reserves the right to cancel any student not meeting attendance or academic progress requirements during the trial period.

-Students will indicate their intent to continue with their program by meeting class attendance requirements in the third week of their first block at which point the trial period will end.
-Students completing the trial period that meet class attendance requirements for the third week or after will be financially responsible for all associated course charges.
+Students who do not actively communicate their intent to cease attending their program prior to the start of the fifth week of the first block of classes, at which point the trial period ends, will be financially responsible for all associated course charges.